Mac Barnett: Collaboration with Jon Klassen

+Advocacy for picture books

 In 2011, Barnett wrote the Picture Book Proclamation, an art manifesto about picture books signed by 21 other children's writers.

-In 2024, Barnett wrote La Porta Segreta, a book for adults about children's books, published in Italian by Terre di Mezzo.
+In 2024, Barnett wrote La Porta Segreta, a book for adults about children's books, published in Italian by Terre di Mezzo, later published in English under the title Make Believe.

-In February 2025, Barnett was inaugurated at the Library of Congress as the 2025-6 National Ambassador for Young People’s Literature.
+In February 2025, Barnett was inaugurated at the Library of Congress as the 2025-26 National Ambassador for Young People’s Literature.

+"Sturgeon's Law" controversy

+In May 2026, Barnett released a book of essays for adults, Make Believe: On Telling Stories to Children.
+In a chapter on literary quality, he modified Sturgeon's Law, the notion that "Ninety percent of everything is crap", writing, "I have a nagging fear that children’s literature suffers from a slightly higher crud percentage than literature as a whole.
+So I now offer Barnett’s Addendum to Sturgeon’s Law: Maybe more like 94.7 percent of kids’ books are crud."

+This remark caused controversy among other figures in children's literature who felt that it was insensitive and inappropriate.
+Barnett released an apology statement via the Library of Congress, and expressed regret at how he had expressed the sentiment in interview with author Jeff Kinney.